CrowdStrike (NASDAQ:CRWD) Releases Q2 2022 Earnings Guidance

-A number of brokerages have recently issued reports on CRWD.
-Cowen initiated coverage on CrowdStrike in a research report on Wednesday, May 26th.
-They set an outperform rating and a $250.00 price target on the stock.
-JMP Securities reduced their target price on CrowdStrike from $265.00 to $250.00 and set a market outperform rating on the stock in a research report on Wednesday, May 19th.
-They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft assumed coverage on CrowdStrike in a report on Thursday, April 15th.
-They issued a buy rating and a $265.00 price target for the company.
-Bank of America restated a buy rating and set a $250.00 price objective on shares of CrowdStrike in a report on Wednesday, March 17th.
-Finally, Mizuho lifted their target price on shares of CrowdStrike from $250.00 to $255.00 and gave the stock a buy rating in a research note on Friday, June 4th.
-They noted that the move was a valuation call.
-Four analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and an average price target of $242.19.
+A number of brokerages have issued reports on CRWD.
+Oppenheimer increased their price target on CrowdStrike from $190.00 to $225.00 and gave the stock an outperform rating in a research report on Wednesday, March 17th.
+Deutsche Bank Aktiengesellschaft started coverage on CrowdStrike in a research report on Thursday, April 15th.
+They set a buy rating and a $265.00 price target on the stock.
+Royal Bank of Canada raised their target price on CrowdStrike from $250.00 to $259.00 and gave the company an outperform rating in a research report on Friday, June 4th.
+Zacks Investment Research downgraded CrowdStrike from a buy rating to a hold rating and set a $218.00 target price on the stock. in a research report on Thursday, March 18th.
+Finally, DA Davidson raised their target price on CrowdStrike from $185.00 to $250.00 and gave the company a buy rating in a research report on Wednesday, March 17th.
+Four equities research analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company.
+The stock presently has a consensus rating of Buy and an average target price of $242.19.

-In other news, CFO Burt W. Podbere sold 17,016 shares of the company’s stock in a transaction that occurred on Monday, June 21st.
-The stock was sold at an average price of $236.49, for a total transaction of $4,024,113.84.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Abhishek Maheshwari sold 3,198 shares of the stock in a transaction that occurred on Monday, June 21st.
-The shares were sold at an average price of $237.35, for a total value of $759,045.30.
+In related news, Director Cary Davis sold 5,000 shares of CrowdStrike stock in a transaction on Tuesday, April 13th.
+The stock was sold at an average price of $213.59, for a total value of $1,067,950.00.
+Following the completion of the transaction, the director now directly owns 30,597 shares in the company, valued at $6,535,213.23.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, COO Colin Black sold 9,248 shares of CrowdStrike stock in a transaction on Monday, June 21st.
+The shares were sold at an average price of $237.33, for a total value of $2,194,827.84.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 162,665 shares of company stock worth $36,168,949.
-Corporate insiders own 8.64% of the company’s stock.
+Over the last 90 days, insiders have sold 162,665 shares of company stock valued at $36,168,949.
+Company insiders own 8.64% of the company’s stock.

 CrowdStrike Company Profile